redox-os/book/src/ch08-05-troubleshooting.md

 git branch -v
 ```

-- Run `make clean pull` to remove all your compiled binaries and update the sources.
+- Run `make clean pull fetch` to remove all your compiled binaries and update all sources.
 - Sometimes there are merge requests that briefly break the build, so check the [Chat](./ch13-01-chat.md) if anyone else is experiencing your problems.
 - Sometimes both the source and the binary of some recipe is wrong, run `make ucr.recipe-name` and verify if it fix the problem.

-    - Example:

-    ```sh
-    make ucr.recipe-name
-    ```

-### Update your build system
+### Update Your Build System

 Sometimes your build system can be outdated because you forgot to run `make pull` before other commands, read [this](./ch08-06-build-system-reference.md#update-the-build-system) section to learn the complete way to update the build system.

-In case of API changes on the source code or configuration changes on the build system you can use `make clean all` to wipe your binaries and build them again, if it doesn't work you need to download a new copy of the build system by running the `bootstrap.sh` script or using this command:
+In case of backwards-incompatible or relibc changes, you need to use the `make clean all` command to wipe your binaries and build them again, if it doesn't work you need to download a new copy of the build system by running the `bootstrap.sh` script or using this command:

 ```sh
 git clone https://gitlab.redox-os.org/redox-os/redox.git --origin upstream --recursive